 Pandemics and History

 This course focuses on the history of pandemics and how diseases have an impact on perceptions and policies.
-We will review the history of various pandemics through the world.
-Students will investigate the responses to the diseases and how societies dealt with those changes.
-Important points in history include the Plague of Athens (430 B.C.), the Antonine Plague (180 A.D.), the Black Death of the Dark Ages, the Spanish Flu (1918), and Ebola (2014), leading into the current day.
-We will review the histories surrounding the plagues and how they affected the world.
-Students will examine countries’ responses and how their citizens viewed the world during those times.
+Students will review the history of various pandemics around the globe, including the events surrounding the pandemics and how they affected the world.
+They will examine countries’ responses to the diseases, how societies dealt with the resulting changes, and how citizens viewed the world during those times.
+Important points in history include the Plague of Athens (430 B.C.), the Antonine Plague (180 A.D.), the Black Death of the Middle Ages (1347-1351), the Spanish Flu (1918), and Ebola (2014), leading into the current day.

 Live Classes: Thursdays, 3:00 p.m.
 Eastern Time, from January 14th to May 13th